AdobeDocs/experience-platform.en/help/segmentation/api/streaming-segmentation.md

 >[!NOTE]
 >
 >Streaming segmentation can only be used to evaluate data that is streamed into Platform.
-In other words, data ingested through batch ingestion will not be evaluated through streaming segmentation, and will require batch evaluation to be triggered.
+In other words, data ingested through batch ingestion will not be evaluated through streaming segmentation, and will be evaluated along with the nightly scheduled segmented job.

 ## Getting started